- How long to keep business tax records

 - Sale or disposal records

-How long should you keep corporate tax records?
-Understanding the period of limitations
+Understanding the IRS period of limitations

-Exceptions to the corporate record retention period
+Exceptions to standard tax record retention periods

 If you underreport your income by more than 25%, the IRS requires you to retain your records for 6 years.
 For example, if your income is $100,000, but you fail to report $26,000 or more, this rule applies.
 You should keep all the relevant tax documents for at least 6 years in such cases.